Questions to Ask in an Interview

 b) How would I best learn the practices, policies, and corporate expectations that will enable me to function successfully?

-c) Six months from now, how will you know you hired the right person for this job?
+c) Six months from now, how will you know if I’m a good fit for the job?
 One year from now?
 Two years?

 d) Are there any special requirements, such as public speaking, community participation, club memberships, or travel?